Payment of Taxes

 If you have a bank or mortgage company that pays your taxes, you will receive an informational statement in February and a conditional tax receipt in July.
 If you are responsible for paying your own taxes, please refer to the Payment Schedule.

-Pay online with our new service MuniTrax, which accepts e-check, American Express, Discover, MasterCard, or Visa.
+Pay online with MuniTrax, which accepts e-check, American Express, Discover, MasterCard, or Visa.

 Feb.
 11th to Mar.
 10th - 2% Penalty